MaastrichtU-CDS/ncdc-memorabel/v6_cluster_wrapper/README.md

 ### Algorithm example

-An algorithm example to quickly test the process can be found in `algorithm_example`.
+An algorithm example to quickly test the process can be found in `v6_algorithm_example`.
 The docker image is available under the following tag: `pmateus/test-cluster` (the method name would be `test_connection`)

 ### Creating a new task